openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 #### Multiple controllers reconcile the same infrastructure

-We aim to prevent multiple controllers (being Machine API and Cluster API) simultaneously reconciling infrastructure as described in the [filtering][filtering] above.
+We aim to prevent multiple controllers (being Machine API and Cluster API) simultaneously reconciling infrastructure as described in the [pausing section][pausing] above.

 However, were there to be multiple controllers reconciling the same Machine, there are three cases to consider.
 Create, Update and Deletion operations.